Greek government expected to avoid tax clash with shipping tycoons

 "Shipowners are protected by the constitution - which means that if they were to be further burdened, a constitutional revision would be required," the official said.
 However, the official added: "Shipowners would be very welcome to contribute, depending on their potential, and help boost the economy."

-After announcing a halt to the privatization of the port of Piraeus on Tuesday, for which China's Cosco shipping group [COSCO.UL] and four others had been short-listed, the government indicated it would put the whole program on hold.
+After announcing a halt to the privatisation of the port of Piraeus on Tuesday, for which China's Cosco shipping group and four others had been short-listed, the government indicated it would put the whole programme on hold.

 But shipowners were not too concerned, with one describing this as "a populist move that is so far neutral for shipping".